lgoldstein/mina-sshd/README.md

 client.stop();
 ```
 # Embedding an SSHD server instance in 5 minutes
 SSHD is designed to be easily embedded in your application as an SSH server.
-SSH Server needs to be configured before it can be started.
+The embedded SSH server needs to be configured before it can be started.
 Essentially, there are a few simple steps for creating the server - for more details refer to the `SshServer` class.
 ## Creating an instance of the `SshServer` class
 Creating an instance of `SshServer` is as simple as creating a new object
 ```java